 Further, given we are an overrepresented minority, it is unlikely colleges will look favorably upon our children.
 This combination of average intelligence and overrepresentation results in us finding different ways to provide for our children.

-Below is a chart that shows $85,846 of the total 529 plan amount is considered tax-free gains that can be used to pay for college or private grade school.
+Below is a chart that shows $85,846 of the total 529 plan amount is considered tax-free gains.
+These gains can be used to pay for college or private grade school.

 A 529 Plan To Transfer Wealth To The Next Generation